evindunn/terraform-k8s/README.md

 ## Kubernetes Setup

 Once the k8s playbooks are complete, a new kubernetes cluster can be bootstrapped by:
-1. Edit [rke.yml](./rke.yml) with the IP addresses of the k8s nodes
-2. `rke up --config rke.yml`
+1. `rke up --config rke.yml`
-3. Configure and install the [Ceph CSI driver](https://artifacthub.io/packages/helm/ceph-csi/ceph-csi-cephfs)
+2. Configure and install the [Ceph CSI driver](https://artifacthub.io/packages/helm/ceph-csi/ceph-csi-cephfs)